 This Keto Cobb Salad Recipe is a healthy complete keto lunch made of chopped romaine lettuce, crisp bacon, roasted chicken breast, hard-boiled eggs, avocado, and Roquefort cheese.

-Yes, most Cobb Salads are keto-friendly apart from their dressing that often contains honey or sugar.
+Yes, most Cobb Salads are keto-friendly apart from their dressing which often contains honey or sugar.

 So if you go to a restaurant, order your salad without dressing and simply ask for olive oil, vinegar, salt, and pepper to make your own salad dressing on the side.

 Also, a regular cobb salad contains many tomato slices and red onions that quickly up the carbs per serving.